jtulach/codesnippet4javadoc/README.md

 used slightly [different notation](docs/README-0.63.md) to indentify and refer to code snippets.
-However, version 0.80 and newer provides support for [standard JDK18 tags](https://openjdk.java.net/jeps/413) and one can choose whether to support both syntaxes of just the [JDK18 one](https://openjdk.java.net/jeps/413).
+However, version 0.80 and newer provides support for [standard JDK18 tags](https://openjdk.java.net/jeps/413) and one can choose whether to support both syntaxes or just the [JDK18 one](https://openjdk.java.net/jeps/413).

 Use `-snippetmode jep413` to support just the
 [JDK18 syntax](https://openjdk.java.net/jeps/413).
 This mode allows one to